Iran deal welcomed by Iraq and Syria but won't change course of conflict

 In Syria, Iran has stood by President Bashar al-Assad, providing military and financial support during four years of civil war, throughout which the United States has said Assad must go.

-In neighbouring Iraq, Tehran and Washington support Prime Minister Haider al-Abadi's government in its battle against Islamic State, although their historic hostility means they do not cooperate directly on the battlefield.
+In neighboring Iraq, Tehran and Washington support Prime Minister Haider al-Abadi's government in its battle against Islamic State, although their historic hostility means they do not cooperate directly on the battlefield.

 Assad hailed the deal and suggested he expected more backing from his strongest regional ally.